 Be wary of other skin conditions

 Often, people mistake sunburn for eczema or psoriasis, but damaged skin can exacerbate the condition.
-If you do suffer from conditions that make the skin flake, consider using specialist products for skin conditions, including conditioners and hair dyes.
+If you do suffer from conditions that make the skin flake, consider using specialist products for skin conditions, including chemical-free hair dyes, a conditioner for sensitive scalp, and shampoo for sensitive skin.

 Avoid excessive styling